RoboticManipulation/ros2_ur5e_bridge/README.md

 ## Dependencies

+### Note: Redis itself runs in a separate container and the bridge runs in the ros_docker

 - Checking if redis running : `docker ps | grep redis`
 - Running REDIS container : `docker run --rm -d --name redis -p 6379:6379 redis`
 - Confirming its running fine : `docker exec -it redis redis-cli ping  # Should return "PONG"`